 William R. Davis

-Bill grew up on Cape Cod during a time when the Cape was a much quieter summer vacation land.
-At 10 years old, he took sailing lessons at the Hyannis Port Yacht learning to sail Beetlecats and other local built wooden boats.
-At 14 years old, he started working at the Hyannis Theater and continued there until 1970.
-Attended Barnstable High School and was always found in the Art Rooms.
-After High School graduation and a year attending Cape Cod Community College Bill went to work for his father’s Heating & Air conditioning Company.
-But in the late 70’s, he returned to painting at night after work.
+Born in 1952, Bill Davis grew up on Cape Cod during a time when the Cape was a much quieter summer vacation land.
+At 10 years old, he took sailing lessons at the Hyannis Port Yacht learning to sail Beetle cats and other local built wooden boats.
+At 14, he started working at the Hyannis Theater and continued there until 1970.
+He attended Barnstable High School and was always found in the art rooms.
+After High School graduation and a year attending Cape Cod Community College, Bill went to work for his father’s Heating & Air conditioning Company.
+In the late 70’s, he returned to painting at night after work.
 In 1978 he started selling his paintings to local builders and folks in Hyannis Port.
 By 1982 he made the switch to painting full time.
-Bill had his first show at Richard Bourne Company 1983 along with an artist friend Elizabeth Mumford.
-The show was well received and attended by Lee Remick and Jackie Onasiss.
+In 1982, Bill had his first show at Richard Bourne Company, along with an artist friend, Elizabeth Mumford.
+The show was well received and attended by Lee Remick and Jackie Onassis.
 This was the beginning of a very long list of shows all over the country.